photogabble/website/content/thoughts/2023-08-08-30-of-365-more-bang-for-your-buck-with-dedicated.md

 🌻

 [^1]: New to me since I last logged into their dashboard
-[^2]: This was during the pandemic induced lockdown, we where a physicals events company that had to pivot to be 100% online in as short a time as possible; it took a lot of blood, sweat and tears but we did it
+[^2]: This was during the pandemic induced lockdown, we where a physicals events company that had to pivot to be 100% online in as short a time as possible; it took a lot of blood, sweat and tears, but we did it